Sara Anne Hook, M.B.A., J.D.

 sahookiupui [dot] edu

-- J.D.
-Indiana University School of Law, Indianapolis, IN (1994) Executive Notes Editor, Indiana International & Comparative Law Review; Co-Chair, Dean's Tutorial Society; 2nd place, Client Counseling Competition; Phi Delta Phi) - admitted to the Indiana bar, 1994.
+- J.D., Robert H. McKinney School of Law, Indiana University (1994) Executive Notes Editor, Indiana International & Comparative Law Review; Co-Chair, Dean's Tutorial Society; 2nd place, Client Counseling Competition; Phi Delta Phi.
+Admitted to the Indiana bar, 1994.
 Admitted to the Supreme Court of the United States, 2012.

-Professor Hook’s research interests include intellectual property law, the emerging field of legal informatics, electronic discovery, legal technology, professional ethics and issues related to the privacy and security of legal and health information.
+- Professional ethics and issues related to the privacy and security of legal and health information